awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `Engine`  <a name="cfn-rds-dbinstance-engine"></a>
 The name of the database engine that you want to use for this DB instance\.
-If you don't specify a value for the `DBParameterGroupName` property, the default DBParameterGroup for the specified engine is used\.
+When you are creating a DB instance, the `Engine` property is required\.
 Valid Values:
 + `aurora` \(for MySQL 5\.6\-compatible Aurora\)
 + `aurora-mysql` \(for MySQL 5\.7\-compatible Aurora\)